Terror threat morphs in Mozambique | DW | 24.02.2022

 Cocaine, primarily originating Brazil, also passes through northern Mozambique to Australia.

-According to study, however, Al-Shabab itself only participates in a small way in the illegal trafficking.
+According to study, however, al-Shabab itself only participates directly in a small way in the illegal trafficking.

 Rumors abound that al-Shabab harvests organs from people it captures in attacks, and then trades these on the international market.